-This project, launched by the Mineral Processing Working Group in April 2021, aims to develop a suite of guidelines that will provide industry guidance for how geometallurgy can be used to add value for greenfield or brownfield project development and within an operating site.
+This project aims to develop a suite of guidelines that will provide industry guidance for how geometallurgy can be used to add value for greenfield or brownfield project development and within an operating site.

 Definition of team make up for successful geometallurgy project

 Understanding about the roles the disciplines play in setting up a geometallurgy strategy for a project